bitbeatjs/documentation/public/README.md

 <br>
 `LOG_PHYSICAL=1`

-!> Be aware writing of physical log files may affect the performance.
-For that reason, it is <b>disabled by default</b>.
+!> Be aware: writing of physical log files may affect the performance and could resolve in loosing some log infos on crash.
+For that reason, it is <b>disabled by default</b>. <br>You can add any plugin to the `store.logger` e.g. in the `boot.ts`.
+Take a look at [the pino environment](https://github.com/pinojs/pino/blob/master/docs/ecosystem.md).

 ---